Ecotrust/madrona/README.rst

 Overview
 ========
-Madrona is a framework for building web-based decision support tools for open and participatory spatial planning.
-Madrona offers a simple, flexible and powerful means of gathering expertise from resource managers, scientists, stakeholders and public in a process of collaborative decision making.
+Madrona is a framework for creating tools for decision support and spatial planning at any geography and scale.

-Madrona is a python module providing a set of reusable apps for the django web framework.
+Madrona provides a set of building blocks and design patterns for software developers to quickly create tools to meet unique decision making and spatial planning challenges.
-Using madrona, one can extend the framework for any sort of collaborative spatial planning process or decision support tool.
+They can be for individual use or support of a large group in a collaborative planning process.

 Examples
 ========